thembo-sec/neocities_site/src/posts/gender.md

 published: true
 ---

 # Gender?
-No thankyou I'm all out.
+Sorry, I'm all out.

 I think a lot about gender.
 For those who know me this is unsurprising.
 For those who don't, I'm trans, non-binary too.
 I use they/them pronouns because although I can never stop thinking about it, I'd rather avoid the concept of gender completely.
 Now, transgender is the commonly used term to describe a person who's gender doesn't align with what they were assigned at birth.
 Though I prefer the more old fashioned term, 'transsexual' myself for a number of reasons.